 You may be stationed overseas with limited employment options or living in an area where you’re not able to find a job easily.
 Consider volunteering!
 The experience and references you acquire will be invaluable.
 It’s also a great time to ‘try on’ different types of work.
 The National Military Spouse Network recommends taking a position in the line of work you’d like to return to: i.e. if you have financial experience, take on a role as treasurer, a teacher can volunteer as a tutor, and a manager may want to serve as a spouses’ board president or manage the thrift shop.
 NMSN and Military OneSource both describe how to translate this volunteer work for your resume.
 Don’t discount the opportunities to learn leadership, management techniques, computer skills, and budgeting.
 Some organizations may even pay for training or send you to conferences.

 3) Because you believe in the cause.

 There’s nothing to motivate you more than believing in the cause that you’re giving all those hours toward, and the sense of community that ensues when working toward a united cause is like nothing else.
-It’s gratifying to almost immediately see the effects of your work, whether it’s packing up boxes for to ship to deployed service members, reading books aloud for an elementary class, or even simply sorting clothing and household items for the thrift shop/loan locker.
+It’s gratifying to almost immediately see the effects of your work, whether it’s packing up boxes for deployed service members, reading books aloud for an elementary class, or simply sorting clothing and household items for the thrift shop/loan locker.